Community Chat

 • Hard inquiry (voluntary): This occurs when lenders or creditors pull your report when you apply for loans or credit.

-Only hard inquiries are shown to lenders when they order your copy.
+Only hard inquiries are shown to lenders when they order a copy of your report.
 Soft inquires are shown when you ask for your credit report.

 4. Public records and collections: This includes -